— We take our content seriously. This article was written by a real person at BREL.

 - Make sure your home is in pristine condition for every showing – that means you need to wash and put away dirty dishes, make the bed and sweep the floors.
 Every day.
 Will that be painful?
 Absolutely.
 But you want this sold fast, right?

 - Board the dogs – even though I’m sure they’re very friendly.

 The timing of your listing will certainly impact how fast it sells.
 Every market has popular times to sell, but there’s something to be said for minimal competition too, so if you need to sell your house and it’s cold and December, it’s still doable.
 It’ll just take a very specific selling strategy.

 Do you need to sell your home fast?
 Get in touch and we’ll put the BREL magic to work.
 We’ve got a track record of helping our Sellers sell fast when we need to.
-Next week, I’ll be sharing more insider secrets to selling your home FAST.
+See more of our secrets to selling fast here.